 · Depression affects 1 in 10 people–a huge number–but stigma is everywhere.
 That stigma often results in shame and silence, and the severe depressions that result in suicide frequently go unnoticed.
 What if this was affecting your mom, your partner, or your best friend?

 · The media sensationalizes suicide for stories.
-You've inevitably heard of Aaron Swartz and Tyler Clementi, but how often do you hear about suicides that don't come with a snappy headline?
+You've inevitably heard of Madison Holleran and Rpbin Williams, but how often do you hear about suicides that don't come with a snappy headline?
 How often is a story on suicide presented with a sympathetic view of mental illness, or information on warning signs and strategies?
 Not often.

 · Each death by suicide affects 123 people.
 That's 1 million new people affected every year.
 I have lost dear friends to suicide.
 Have you?

 · Suicide is the 10th leading cause of death in the US, and it's on the rise.
 And here we are, afraid of it.
 I'm convinced that the simple act of getting people to talk about it will save lives.
 It's a serious public health issue, and one we can do something about if we can just set our fears aside.

 The portraits and stories are the main product of Live Through This, but the website is the vehicle, and the accessibility of that is incredibly important.
-It [hopefully] provides comfort to those who are down, insight to those who have trouble understanding depression or suicidal ideation, and a sort of catharsis for those who have lost a loved one.
-I know for a fact this project has already saved one life–and there's even a Live Through This tattoo out there in the world.
+It is intended to provide comfort to those who are down, insight to those who have trouble understanding suicidal thoughts and actions, catharsis for those who have lost a loved one, and the importance of lived experience to behavioral health providers and policymakers.

-In March 2013, I completed a fundraising campaign via Kickstarter that is allowing me to take the project on the road.
+In March 2013, I completed a fundraising campaign via Kickstarter that allowed me to take the project on the road.
 I've been doing that ever since.
 As of June 2017, I've met with 180 attempt survivors in 33 US cities.
 There are hundreds more who want to share their stories, and I have every intention of meeting every single one of them.